Update on Public Media Funding

-Why you should support federal funding for Prairie Public
+Why you should support Prairie Public

 Prairie Public is a vital resource for North Dakotans and Minnesotans.